enbifa/jquery.skeleton.loader/README.md

 var instance = $('#myDIV').scheletrone({
                     incache: true,
                     onComplete: function() {
-                        //here you can  inser the code to populate the div
+                        //here you can insert the code to populate the div

                     }
             });